 To get started, we need lots of nitrogen.
 This promotes cell replication and fermentative metabolism.
 This will give our yeasties the boost that they need to handle multiplying enough to eat all of the sugar that’s in solution.

 For this part of the process, we use a little bit of Diammonium Phosphate, commonly known as DAP.
 This puts available nitrogen directly into solution that the yeast can easily uptake and use to build their mass up and start budding.
 If you prefer a more organic approach, consider using White Labs Servomyces, which is a more natural nitrogen source, and just as effective, if not more so.

 Next we need a full spectrum yeast nutrient that has absolutely everything that the yeast will need during the fermentation, and ‘yeast energizer’ isn’t going to do it!
 For us, Fermaid O is the way and the path.
 The ‘O’ stands for organic, and this is one of the cleanest and most comprehensive yeast nutrients available.
 We’ve had amazing luck on beer, wine, mead and cider with Fermaid O, so it’s a no brainer to use this in something with absolutely nothing to hide behind…. because it’s basically carbonated alcohol water.
 You can also use Fermaid K, which is Kosher instead of organic, but we've found that Fermaid O lends itself towards helping the yeast produce less sulfur compounds.

 Usually, we follow the directions given by the manufacturer and add in the Fermaid at 33% sugar depletion, but we’ve found through testing that in this type of fermentation, it’s best to give the yeast all of the nutrients from the get-go.
 It seems a little counter-intuitive, especially if you’ve been brewing for a while, but think of it this way: in a seltzer, there’s even less nutrients in solution than with a mead, which is notorious for not having any nutrients in solution.

 Basically, we have to set our yeast up the right way, which means we have to add all of the nutrients that we would have otherwise added to solution at the beginning, and make sure that they’re dissolved in before the yeast even have the chance the touch it.
-Per 5 gallons, start with 20 g of DAP and 30 g of Fermaid O. That’s been the sweet spot for us, so far.
+Per 5 gallons, start with 20 g of DAP (or 2 servomyces tablets) and 30 g of Fermaid O. That’s been the sweet spot for us, so far.